 It's challenging to find affordable housing in the high-rent neighborhoods surrounding NIH.
-FAES's non-profit mission prioritizes keeping housing affordable for NIH visiting scholars and researchers by facilitating single-occupant bedrooms in co-occupied housing.
+FAES's non-profit mission prioritizes keeping housing affordable for NIH visiting trainees by facilitating single-occupant bedrooms in co-occupied housing.
 FAES will work with you to find vacancies that meet your needs and requirements.

-FAES provides furnishings for your private bedroom that include a bed, dresser, desk, chair, and 2 lamps; furnished common area living/dining rooms; fully equipped kitchens and baths; laundry facilities; outdoor spaces; and more.
+FAES provides furnishings for your private bedroom that include a bed, dresser, desk, chair, and 2 lamps; furnished common area living/dining rooms; fully equipped kitchens and baths; laundry facilities; and more.

 FAES manages several routine chores so you don’t have to.
 Regularly provided services include housecleaning, lawn care, snow removal, pest control, and facilities maintenance.

 Easy Online Process

-At FAES, we know that NIH scholars and researchers come from all over the world.
+At FAES, we know that NIH trainees come from all over the world.
 Our online tools make it easy to apply for housing and enter into occupancy agreements from anywhere, allowing you to plan your arrival at NIH.

 Utilities, Internet, & Basic Supplies Included

 Your FAES monthly occupancy fee covers gas, electricity, water, and high speed, wireless internet.
 FAES also provides basic supplies, including toilet paper, paper towels, and cleaning products.

-FAES Housing provides unique opportunities to share ideas and collaborate with like-minded NIH researchers and emerging scientists that co-occupy FAES housing with you.
+FAES Housing provides unique opportunities to share ideas and collaborate with like-minded NIH trainees and emerging scientists that co-occupy FAES housing with you.

 FREQUENTLY ASKED QUESTIONS:

 All of the following represent required elements for FAES Housing eligibility:

-- You must be enrolled as a participant in a official NIH Fellowship or scholarship program.
+- You must be enrolled as a participant in an official NIH Fellowship or scholarship program.
 You will need a copy of your Fellowship Program Invitation in order to complete the FAES Housing application.
 Please note that applicants classified as federal employees or federal contractors are not eligible for FAES Housing.

 - You must have an NIH badge/ID.